Water, Sanitation & Hygiene

 HOW much does soap cost at the local shop?

-HOW to keep our bodies clean?
+HOW do they keep their bodies clean?

-HOW should we brush our teeth?
+HOW should they brush their teeth?

 HOW do flies live, eat and breed?